Satellite knots that cannot be represented by positive braids with full twists: Minimal Braids for T-links

-\begin{lemma} The torus braid $B_{i,j}^r$ is obtained by full and/or half twists along three circles with each one encircling at most $j-i+1$ strands. \end{lemma}

 \begin{proposition} Consider $p, q$ positive integers with $p>q>1$.
-Let $K$ be a link given by a positive braid $B$ with $p$ strands of the form such that if $a_i = 0$ then $b_i\leq q$ or if $a_i \neq 0$ then $b_i-a_i+1\leq q$.
+Let $K$ be a link given by a positive braid $B$ with $p$ strands of the form with $B'$ a positive braid with less than or equal to $q$ strands.
 Then, the link $K$ has a positive braid with at least one positive full twist. \end{proposition}